mateuszmarc/Workshop5/README.md

 ## Usage
 Run Tomcat server to use api.

-See detailed api documentation click in the link: https://documenter.getpostman.com/view/27635486/2sA3XJjQCX
+To see detailed api documentation click in the link: https://documenter.getpostman.com/view/27635486/2sA3XJjQCX